 This report includes "forward-looking statements."
 The words "may," "will," "anticipate," "estimate," "expect," "intend," "plan," "aim," "seek" and similar expressions as they relate to us or our management are intended to identify these forward-looking statements.
 All statements by us regarding our expected financial position, revenues, cash flows and other operating results, business strategy, legal proceedings and similar matters are forward-looking statements.
 Our expectations expressed or implied in these forward-looking statements may not turn out to be correct.
 Our results could be materially different from our expectations because of various risks, including the risks described in the section titled "Risk Factors - Risk Factors Relating to Denali, Dell and EMC - Risk Factors Relating to Denali and Dell" of the proxy statement/prospectus dated June 6, 2016 forming part of our registration statement on Form S-4 (Registration No. 333-208524) filed with the Securities and Exchange Commission.
+We changed our name from Denali Holding Inc. to Dell Technologies Inc. on August 25, 2016.
 Any forward-looking statement speaks only as of the date as of which such statement is made, and, except as required by law, we undertake no obligation to update any forward-looking statement to reflect events or circumstances, including unanticipated events, after the date as of which such statement was made.